~~Augmented Humanity is currently on indefinite hiatus~~

 Digital Portraits with Christine Remy and Jackie Munro

 Christine Remy and Jackie Munro are two new media artists who chose to explore the frontiers of portraiture with installations in this year's Currents New Media festival in Santa Fe.
 Christine Remy is an artist working in new media like holography and LED installations and paintings.
 She received her MFA from Mills College, studied at the Sorbonne, and has exhibited her work widely.
 Jackie Munro is the proprietor of Stories for Change, which creates participatory, story-based communications.
-She has been a resident at the Santa Fe Art Institute, at La Escuelita Nicaragua, and has taught and spoken for years about collaborative and community storytelling.
+She has been a resident at the Santa Fe Art Institute, and has taught and spoken for years about collaborative and community storytelling.

 Building Better Communities with Tim Castillo